luisarizmendi/openshift-edge-demos/bootstrap-environment/doc/bootstrap-environment-steps.md

    > **Note**
    >
    > If you try to access ACM immediately after seeing the web plugin update message, you might encounter a warning stating "Red Hat Advanced Management for Kubernetes is not ready."
-Please wait a bit longer for ACM to fully initialize.
+Please wait a bit longer for ACM to fully initialize and the message disappears .

 3. **Wait Until the Advanced Cluster Manager Console is Accessible**